 - We will aim for 3-feet of distance between student desks in the classroom. - Group seating arrangements will be avoided or reduced to the extent possible.
-Student desks will largely face forward. - Physical distancing of 3-feet will be attempted in common areas with large capacities such as cafeterias (see Meal Service for more details).
+Student desks will largely face forward. - Indoor large-size events have returned to our schools.
+Field trips, assemblies, concerts, and other celebrations are available to all students in our schools.
+Physical distancing of any sort may not be possible during these events.

 Plexiglass barriers will not be placed on all student desks.
 Barriers will be provided for any student who wishes to have one on his/her desk.
 Barriers will not be placed on staff member desks but may be requested as an accommodation.
 Finally, barriers will remain in high-traffic areas such as the main office and nurse's office.
-These barriers may be removed during the school year and/or as the COVID-19 situation improves.
+These barriers may be removed in subsequent school years.